bkaszuba/TextRecognition/resources/reuters21578/README.txt

 documents as feature tuples are aided by ensuring that the same tuple representation is used with all methods, thus avoiding conflating differences in feature extraction with differences in, say, machine learning methods.
-For that reason, the Reuters-22173 distribution included not only the formatted text of the Reuters stories, but also feature tuple representations of the stories in each of two feature sets, one based on words and one based on noun phrases.
-Surprisingly, almost no use was made of these files by other researchers, so we have not included files of this sort in the Reuters-21578 distribution.
+For that reason, the TextRecognition-22173 distribution included not only the formatted text of the TextRecognition stories, but also feature tuple representations of the stories in each of two feature sets, one based on words and one based on noun phrases.
+Surprisingly, almost no use was made of these files by other researchers, so we have not included files of this sort in the TextRecognition-21578 distribution.

     However, we are willing to make available as part of the distribution any tuple representations of this sort that researchers